reallygoodprogrammer/pwserver/README.md

 ## Plugins

+Writing plugins for use with `pwserver` should be easy and painless.
+Here are some instructions on creating your first plugin.

+### Define Your Plugin

 You will need to create a class extending pydantic's `BaseModel` which will define all of the input arguments and options that your plugin needs to run.
-After that you can create a `pwserver.plugin.BasePlugin` instance using the pydantic class like so.
+After that you can create a `BasePlugin` instance using the pydantic class:

 ```python3
 import pwserver.plugins as plugins